Gundappa Viswanath: Captaincy

 Viswanath also had a brief stint as the Indian captain in 1979–80.
 In the two Tests he captained, one was drawn and one was lost, the latter being the Golden Jubilee Test against England.
 In this match he recalled Bob Taylor to the crease after the umpire had already given him out.
 Taylor went on to score some vital runs for England helping them to win the match.

 Personal life

 In March 1978, Gundappa Viswanath married Kavita, the sister of teammate Sunil Gavaskar.
-They have a son named Daivik and live in Bangalore.
+They have a son named Daivik and live in Bengaluru.

 Post retirement

 Viswanath retired from Tests in 1983, and later served as a match referee for the ICC from 1999 to 2004.
 He was also the chairman of the national selection committee, and also served as the manager of the Indian cricket team.
 He is also involved in cricket coaching at the National Cricket Academy (NCA) and has served as vice-president of the Karnataka State Cricket Association (KSCA).